Ariel Rojas

-Ariel Mauricio Rojas (born 16 January 1986 in Garín, Argentina) is a football midfielder who plays for Belgrano.
+Ariel Mauricio Rojas (born 16 January 1986) is an Argentine former football midfielder.

 Career

 Rojas began his professional playing career with Vélez Sársfield of the Primera División.
-He made his league debut as a substitute on 26 August 2007 in a 4-2 home win against Gimnasia y Esgrima de Jujuy.
+He made his league debut as a substitute on 26 August 2007 in a 4–2 home win against Gimnasia y Esgrima de Jujuy.
 He made only 3 appearances for Vélez, all as a substitute.

 In 2008, he joined 2nd division side Godoy Cruz and was part of the team that secured promotion to the Primera División at the end of the 2007-08 season.
-Rojas scored his first goal in professional football on 13 September 2009 in a 1-1 draw against Huracán.
+Rojas scored his first goal in professional football on 13 September 2009 in a 1–1 draw against Huracán.